 ![]() -9.8066N |

-Spring-Rate and Free-Length You can use the Spring-Rate and Free-Length Parameters to obtain the same result.
+Spring-Rate and Free-Length You can use the Spring-Rate and Free-Length parameters to give you the same result.
 We will enter a Free-Length and Spring-Rate so that the Spring exerts a force equal and opposite to the Gravitational Force.
 Also, edit the Constant Force = 0N again. |

 When we make the Free-Length = 110mm and the Spring-Rate = 0.980665N/mm, the Spring FB will exert 9.80665N upwards.
 Why?
-The model defines the actual distance between the anchor-points of the Spring FB as 100mm.
-Therefore, the Spring FB is deflected by the model by 10mm Therefore, the Spring FB exerts a Force = 10mm * 0.98066N/mm = 9.81N upwards |
+The model controls the actual distance between the anchor-points of the Spring FB - the actual distance is 100mm.
+Therefore, the model deflects the Spring by 10mm Therefore, the Spring FB exerts a Force = 10mm * 0.98066N/mm = 9.81N upwards |

 Note: The Spring FB has: Two output-connectors : •Top output-connector = Distance, velocity and acceleration of one anchor-point relative to the other. •Bottom output-connector =Total Force, X-Force and Y-Force (relative to the coordinate axes of the Mechanism-Plane).
 One input Connector : Optionally, a Force Function at its input-connector from a Math FB.
 The Output Data-Type of the Math FB must be set to Force. |